Frequently Asked Questions

 Poudre River School

-PRS is a small, home-based business and does not currently have a business phone number.
-If you have an account on the PRS site, you will find my personal phone number listed on your account page and at the bottom of most PRS emails.
-I have chosen not to post my number publicly online, but you are more than welcome to call at any time.
-If you do not have a PRS account, you may request a phone call from me on the contact form.
+PRS is a small, home-based business and does not publish a phone number publicly.
+If you have an account on the PRS site, you will find the phone number listed on your account page and at the bottom of most PRS emails.
+You are more than welcome to call at any time.
+If you do not have a PRS account, you may request a phone call on the contact form.
 I will be happy to give you a call.

 Yes, that is true.
 PRS does not require any testing or evaluation.
 Children enrolled in an umbrella school are not considered homeschool students under the law.
 Instead, they are private school students and are subject to private school law.
 Private schools are not required to test or evaluate students.

 No, PRS is a very basic records-only program and does not offer any enrichment programs or classes.
 However, children enrolled with PRS may also enroll in private or publicly funded homeschool enrichment programs. (see below)

 Annual tuition applies to the PRS school year, which is July 1st through June 30th.
 Tuition is not pro-rated regardless of when you enroll.
 For example, whether you enroll in August or January, your annual tuition will apply through June 30th.